Veterinary nurses work in a highly skilled role carrying out a range of clinical tasks aimed at improving animal health and welfare

 As a veterinary nurse, you'll need to:

-- confidently handle and restrain animals
+- confidently handle and restrain a range of animals

 - provide nursing care to hospitalised patients, including patient monitoring and health checking, feeding, grooming and walking animals